 However this act’s as a great alternative to use in between laser treatments so that the hairs are still available for treatment.
 Your consultant will advise you individually.

-Light induced epilepsy sufferers are usually advised against laser hair removal, unless they have a note authorising the procedure from their GP.
-If you do decide to go ahead, you should be provided with eye protection that blocks out the light to minimise the likelihood of a seizure.
+Light induced epilepsy sufferers are usually advised against laser hair removal, unless they have a note authorizing the procedure from their GP.
+If you do decide to go ahead, you should be provided with eye protection that blocks out the light to minimize the likelihood of a seizure.

 Hirsutism is a genetic condition that sees women experiencing excessive hair growth.
 The hairs are generally thick and dark, making them easy to see.